Manila Bay: Rehabilitation

 Despite the issues generally associated with developing countries, such as poverty, over-population and food security, there is surprisingly a growing concern for the environmental vitality of Manila Bay.
 Rehabilitation, which in this case refers to an attempt to improve an aquatic system and prevent further damage to the natural ecosystems, is a responsibility assumed both by government and non-government organizations.
 The Supreme Court of the Philippines for example had issued the Metro Manila Development Authority an order to "demolish illegal structures and dwellings along riverbanks and waterways connected to Manila Bay by 2015" in March 2011 as an attempt to decrease mass occurrences of water pollution.
-Projects involving the wider communities include organization of the "Manila Bay Clean Up Run," which essentially supports the Philippine Environment Agencies with their objectives to raise funding and awareness towards the rehabilitation of Manila Bay's natural environments.
+Projects involving the wider communities include the organization of the "Manila Bay Clean Up Run," which essentially supports the Philippine Environment Agencies with their objectives to raise funding and awareness towards the rehabilitation of Manila Bay's natural environments.

-In 2019, the Department of Environment and Natural Resources started a rehabilitation program that is being administered by different government agencies.
-Because of the rehabilitation, the 10th Philippine International Pyromusical Competition that was scheduled on February 16, 2019, at the SM Mall of Asia bayside area was postponed before being moved to SM City Clark on February 23, 2019.
+On January 27, 2019, the Department of Environment and Natural Resources started a rehabilitation program that is being administered by different government agencies.
+Because of the rehabilitation, the 10th Philippine International Pyromusical Competition that was scheduled for February 16, 2019, at the SM Mall of Asia bayside area was postponed before being moved to SM City Clark on February 23, 2019.

 Beach nourishment

-In the early September 2020, work began on Manila Bay Beach, which was constructed through the process of beach nourishment, which a common practice in the creation of beaches around the world.
+In early September 2020, work began on Manila Bay Beach, which was constructed through the process of beach nourishment, which a common practice in the creation of beaches around the world.
 It is part of an overall integrated coastal zone management aimed at coastal defense of the Manila Bay rehabilitation.
-When the Manila Bay Beach project came to wider public attention, the project has received criticism from environment and heritage conservationist groups.
+When the Manila Bay Beach project came to wider public attention, the project received criticism from environmental and heritage conservationist groups.
 Among these include the timing of the project which was implemented amidst the COVID-19 pandemic and concerns of adverse environmental effects caused by dumping dolomite on the polluted Manila Bay.

 According to the Mines and Geosciences Bureau, the project will benefit tourism, commerce and the environment.
 It will also protect coastal properties from erosion and storm surges, and beach nourishment is preferred over hard beach stabilizing structures (such as seawalls and groynes).
 The Department of Health released a statement that the use of dolomite is not a known health hazard.

 As with other beach nourishment projects, the area can serve as additional habitat for a number of species such as sea turtles, as well as sea birds and beach flora.
 When the beach was first opened to the public, a flock of egrets were seen at the beach area.

 Water quality significantly improved, especially around the beach area.
-The DENR reported significant drop of fecal coliform level in the waters around the beach, from 2.2 million mpn/100ml last January 4, 2021 to 523,000 mpn/100 ml in February 2021, based on the average count from three monitoring stations.
+The DENR reported a significant drop in fecal coliform level in the waters around the beach, from 2.2 million mpn/100ml last January 4, 2021 to 523,000 mpn/100 ml in February 2021, based on the average count from three monitoring stations.